travelreviews-biz/website/_posts/2018-09-15-hilton-at-gatwick.markdown

 date:   2018-09-15 18:25:00
 ---

+A place that is in bad need of a makeover

+### The Pros

 When I have a very early morning flight and I have the option to sleep near the airport, I do so.
 This was the case last week when I was traveling from
 Swansea to Gatwick for an early flight to Oslo the next morning.
 I decided to stay at the Hilton at Gatwick Airport, connected to the South Terminal.